Complexity-optimal and parameter-free first-order methods for finding stationary points of composite optimization problems: Parameter-Free Algorithms

-We are now ready to present the CF.APD and its iteration complexity bound.
-Its outer iteration scheme is based around the steps in \prettyref{alg:gpds}.

-Broadly speaking, CF.APD is a double-loop method consisting of \emph{outer iterations }and (possibly) several \emph{inner iterations }per outer iteration.
-Given $z_{0}\in\dom h$ and an estimate $(m_{0},M_{0})\in\r_{++}^{2}$, the $(k+1)^{{\rm th}}$ outer iteration of CF.APD broadly follows the approach in \prettyref{alg:gpds} and consists of the following steps:
+Broadly speaking, PF.APD is a \emph{double-loop} method consisting of \emph{outer iterations }and (possibly) several \emph{inner iterations }per outer iteration.
+More specifically, the $(k+1)$-th outer iteration of PF.APD repeatedly applies \prettyref{alg:pf_acg} to the proximal subproblem

-The inner iterations, on the other hand, refer to the iterations performed by CF.ACG.
-Given a free parameter $\theta\in(2,\infty)$ and an ACG line search parameter $\beta\in(1,\infty)$, the call in step (i) to \prettyref{alg:cf.acg} is specifically of the form